LeidyGil/leidygil.github.io/SQL_English.md

     apellido TEXT
 );
 ```
-Here, we have defined the 'id' column as an autoincrement field using the AUTOINCREMENT clause,
+Here, we have defined the 'id' column as an autoincrement field using the autoincrement clause,
 which ensures that a unique and incrementing value will be automatically generated for each new record.
 Suppose we want to insert a new employee into this table.
 We can use the following SQL query:
 ```sql